 It is expected that the cholic acid contained in the medicinal product can replace some of the missing bile acids.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 15 November 2002 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 15 November 2002 recommending the granting of this designation.

 - Opinions on orphan medicinal products designations are based on the following cumulative criteria: